Tvman4/TvMenuLib/README.md

 If you are an end-user looking to use this menu:
 1. Do not fork or clone this repository.
 2. Go directly to the Releases page of this repository.
-3. Download the compiled libTvMenu.so file ready for injection into your target APK.
+3. Download the compiled architecture-specific `.so` files ready for injection into your target APK (`TvMenu-arm64-v8a.so` or `TvMenu-armeabi-v7a.so`).

 ---